Skip to Content

 What is Construction Play?
 Benefits and Play Ideas

-Construction play is an important part of a child’s healthy development.
+Construction play plays a crucial role in a child’s healthy development.

 What is Construction Play?

-Construction play, also called constructive play or manipulative play, is the type of play a child engages in when manipulating objects or toys to construct or create something.
+Construction play, also referred to as constructive or manipulative play, is the type of play a child engages in when manipulating objects or toys to construct or create something.

-The child explores the materials and objects around him and learns how to create intentionally with them.
+The child explores the materials and objects around them and learns how to create intentionally with them.

-Children learn so much while constructing that the focus should always be on the process, not the product.
+Children learn so much during construction play that the focus should always be on the process, not the product.

 Construction play often leads to pretend play, as children bring their ideas to life in a physical form and then use them as part of a game of ‘acting out’ life scenarios.